Navigating Configuration Post-processing¶

 .postprocessing_subscribed

-: is the list of methods names (strings) that define the order in the processing chain.
-The defined methods MUST exist in thepostprocessing_callables
+: A list of method names (strings) that define the order in which methods are executed.
+The methods must exist in thepostprocessing_callables

 list.
-This list can be customized via configuration options, and eventually, it could be extended to accept HTTP query parameters.
+This list can be customized through configuration options and could eventually accept HTTP query parameters for further customization.

 Render Secrets¶